flownative/flow-aws-s3/README.md

 ## Using Google Cloud Storage

 Google Cloud Storage (GCS) is an offering by Google which is very similar to AWS S3.
-In fact, GCS supports an S3-compatible endpoint which allows you to use Google's storage as a eplacement for Amazon's S3.
-However, note that, if you access GCS through the S3 compatible service endpoint, you won't be able to use the full feature set of Google Cloud Storage and you cannot easily restrict access for different users to specific buckets or sub paths.
+In fact, GCS supports an S3-compatible endpoint which allows you to use Google's storage as a replacement for Amazon's S3.
+However, note that if you access GCS through the S3 compatible service endpoint, you won't be able to use the full feature set of Google Cloud Storage and you cannot easily restrict access for different users to specific buckets or sub paths.